Medical PCB Assembly and Manufacturing

 Step 2: Inner Layer Printed Copper

-If your electronic project requires a multilayer medical PCB, you will need to repeat the above steps until all the inner-layer circuits required by the PCB multistrato are printed and etched.
-These circuits are then aligned and laminated to form a complete inner layer.
+This step involves manufacturing the inner-layer circuits for medical PCB to establish conductive pathways on different layers.
+If your project requires a more complex multilayer medical PCB, this step must be repeated until all inner-layer circuits are printed and etched.
+Finally, they are aligned and laminated to form a complete inner layer.
+The specific operations are as follows:

 Step 3: Combining Different Layers

-Imaging the outer layer of a medical PCB is a crucial step in the Processo di produzione dei PCB.
+Imaging the outer layer is a crucial step in the PCB manufacturing process.
 Another photoresist is applied to the PCB medical panel, which involves transferring an image of the PCB design onto the copper layers on the outer surface of the board.
 However, for imaging, the photoresist is only applied to the outer layer.
 The process takes place in a clean and safe area.

 The imaging process begins with cleaning the copper surface to ensure that no dirt or debris is present that could interfere with image transmission.
 Pins are used to hold black ink transparency sheets in place and keep them from getting out of line.
 After being coated with a photoresist, the PCB medical panel goes into the yellow room.
 The UV light blast hardens the photoresist, and the unhardened resist covered by black ink is removed.